History of the Game in Asia

 The Asian Rugby Football Tournament (ARFT) was established in 1969.
-It is the second oldest established international rugby tournament in the World.
+It is the second oldest international Rugby tournament in the world.
 From 2009-2014 the tournament was called the Asian 5 Nations (A5N).
 From 2015, under ARFU’s new name of ‘Asia Rugby’, the tournament continues as the Asia Rugby Championship (ARC).

-Asia has been represented at every Rugby World Cup since 1987 with Japan the only Asian team to have qualified for the competition.
-In 2009, Japan became the first Asian nation to be awarded the right to host the Rugby World Cup (in 2019).
+Asia has been represented at every Rugby World Cup (RWC) since 1987 by Japan.
+In 2009, the Japan Rugby Football Union became the first Asian union to be awarded the right to host the RWC (in 2019).

 |1969||Tokyo||5||Japan||South Korea||Hong Kong|